 1972: Introducing NPR

-KALW is the first station to introduce National Public Radio to the San Francisco Bay Area, and broadcasts from the BBC World Service follow soon afterwards.
+KALW is one the first stations to introduce National Public Radio to listeners, and broadcasts from the BBC World Service follow soon afterwards.
 (Enjoy the 1970s logo.)

 1980: A Link to the World